 Welcome to the USGS Colorado Water Science Center.
 These pages are your source for water-resource information collected and interpreted by the U.S. Geological Survey in Colorado.

 USGS Colorado Water Science Center Highlights

-Summaries of water-quality monitoring data are now available for the Big Thompson and Gunnison River Basins of Colorado.
+Summaries of water-quality monitoring data are now available for several major river basins in Colorado.
 For each basin, current data from a network of sites are compared to previously collected data and instream standards.
 Lowess curves are provided on plots for selected constituents where a sufficient period of record and limited censored data are available.

 Of Current Interest